daleghent/phd2-wiki/BuildingPHD2OnWindows.md

 Install wxWidgets into &lt;wx install path&gt;, typically C:\wxWidgets-3.0.5.

+Convert the wxWidgets solution files to VS 2022 by opening C:\wxWidgets-3.0.5\build\msw\wx_vc12.sln with VS 2022 and let Visual Studio convert the solution; close the solution.

 Set a WXWIN environment variable to point to &lt;wx install path&gt;.
 For example:

 > WXWIN = C:\wxWidgets-3.0.5

-Open a Visual Studio command prompt (menu Tools => Command Line => Developer Command Prompt) and run two command line builds, one for release, one for debug:
+Open a Visual Studio command prompt from within VS 2022 (menu Tools => Command Line => Developer Command Prompt) and run two command line builds, one for release, one for debug:

-convert the solution files:
- open C:\wxWidgets-3.0.5\build\msw\wx_vc12.sln with VS 2022 and let Visual Studio convert the solution; close the solution

 ```
 cd %WXWIN%\build\msw